ISISNeutronMuon/SScanSS-2/docs/add_tomo_volume.rst

 *************************************
 Import a Tomography Volume from Nexus
 *************************************
-The Nexus file must conform to the Nexus standard |NXtomoproc|, containing at the very least:
+The Nexus file must conform to the Nexus standard |NXtomoproc|.

-- NXentry = NXtomoproc
-- tomography data
-- array for each of x, y, and z axis data

 Click **Insert > Sample > Tomography Data > Nexus File** and browse to the location of the Nexus file and select it.
 The tomography volume will be loaded into memory.